-(this definition actually includes all kinds of minor combatants without torpedoes).
+(this definition actually includes all kinds of minor combatants without torpedoes like minesweepers or various escort ships).

 Displacement less than 1800 and belt armour 2 inches or less.
-Gun calibre can be maximum of 6 inches.
+Gun calibre can be maximum of 5 inches.
 Cannot have torpedoes.

 Corvettes of 500 tons displacement or smaller are assumed to be civilian trawlers and similar craft impressed for wartime duties.
 Small corvettes are fast to build but cannot be built in peacetime.
 They will be automatically sold off after a war, like AMCs.